To see how other people scored on this test, please follow our Facebook Page.

 If you're dealing with an avoidant attachment style, it can be hard to find the right advice for how to deal with your relationship.
 But here are some tips that might help:

-When you're dealing with a resistant attachment, it can be hard to know where to start.
+When you’re dealing with an anxious attachment, it can be hard to know where to start.
 Here are some tips for you:

 You can learn new ways to communicate with others and be more responsive to their needs.
 Here are some tips for doing so;